jaspector

 For new construction, modifications, and other building-related activities regulated by county and state standards; plan review is mandatory for building, renovation, pool, spa, and accessory-building permits

-Typical processing time is Residential 3-7 business days; commercial 7-14 business days; other 3-7 business days.
+Building permit processing times in unincorporated Meriwether County, GA typically run Residential 3-7 business days; commercial 7-14 business days; other 3-7 business days.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Meriwether County, GA.
 The following work is generally exempt: Accessory structures less than 240 square feet.
-Note: No broader county exempt-work list was found in the reviewed public sources
+Note: No broader county exempt-work list was found in the reviewed public sources When in doubt, confirm with the local building department before starting work.